medilies/wordoress-docker-stack/README.md

 - MYSQL : db service
 - PHPMyAdmin : phpmyadmin service

+Get creative in selecting images that share the same base to economise RAM utilisation :)

 # ENV SETUP

 **DOWNLOAD WORDPRESS AND COPY IT TO /web/src**